onecompiler/docs/ruby.md

 Write, Run & Share Ruby code online using OneCompiler's Ruby online compiler.
 It's one of the robust, feature-rich online compilers for Ruby language, running on the latest version 2.3.1.
 Getting started with the OneCompiler's Ruby compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `Ruby`.
 OneCompiler also has reference programs, where you can look for the sample programs and start learning.
 Happy learning!!

-# Read from STDIN, Write to STDOUT
+# Read input from STDIN in Ruby

 OneCompiler's Ruby online editor supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
 Following is a sample Ruby program which takes name as input and prints hello message with your name.